 BACKGROUND

 Numerous studies investigated cell-based therapies for myocardial infarction (MI).
 The conflicting results of these studies have established the need for developing innovative approaches for applying cell-based therapy for MI.
 Experimental studies on animal models demonstrated the potential of fresh, uncultured, unmodified, autologous adipose-derived regenerative cells (UA-ADRCs) for treating acute MI.
-In contrast, studies on treatment of chronic MI (CMI; > four weeks post-MI) with UA-ADRCs have not been published so far.
+In contrast, studies on the treatment of chronic MI (CMI; > 4 wk post-MI) with UA-ADRCs have not been published so far.
 Among several methods for delivering cells to the myocardium, retrograde delivery into a temporarily blocked coronary vein has recently been demonstrated as an effective option.